 Some governments have encouraged the use of online registration platforms to reduce the costs associated with third-party services.
 These online systems usually don’t need the involvement of lawyers or notaries as intermediaries to authenticate company documents and complete the registration process.
 These platforms may also enable digital forms of identification such as electronic signatures, which replace some of a notary’s roles.

-For example, Germany made electronic registration compulsory in all its states and allowed online publication of incorporation notices, reducing start-up time by six days.
+For example, Germany1 made electronic registration compulsory in all its states and allowed online publication of incorporation notices, reducing start-up time by six days.

 In 2013 the Chilean government simplified starting a business by allowing entrepreneurs to register certain types of legal entities online free of charge.
 This change reduced the time it took to have company statutes registered by notaries from two days to one.